Getting started

 value: 1

-Specmatic will generate a random petId based on the datatype of the petId path parameter which results in a 404 since test data does not exist.
+This is because we removed the named example SCOOBY_200_OK, Specmatic generated a random petId based on the datatype of the petId path parameter.
+And since test data does not exist for this petId in the sample application, we get a 404.

 --------------------